 On average Australia experiences a Newcastle size earthquake of magnitude 5.5 or higher every two years.
 Australia sits well within the Indo-Australian tectonic plate.
 The seismic activity we experience is the result of internal plate stresses and sub-faults, which are not well understood and difficult to predict.
 This means that earthquakes can occur anywhere in Australia, not just along known fault lines.
 If one of these higher magnitude earthquakes were to occur in an urban centre or business district in Australia, the results could be catastrophic.

-Every 5-10 years there is a potentially disastrous earthquake of magnitude 6.0 or higher (www.ga.gov.au), equivalent to the recent Christchurch earthquakes.
+Every 5-10 years there is a potentially disastrous earthquake of magnitude 6.0 or higher (www.ga.gov.au), equivalent to the devastating 2011 Christchurch earthquakes.
 The graphic above shows Australian earthquakes up to 2011.

-At KUSCH Seismic we are committed to engineering economic and compliant solutions to ensure a more resilient Australia for many years to come.
+At KUSCH Seismic we are committed to engineering maximum seismic resilience for minimum overall cost to ensure a safer Australia for many years to come.
 To find out how we can help you meet compliance on your next project, give us a call today.